The Agent Factory Thesis

 | Meta | Hiring as a callable capability under policy | Claude Managed Agents | Any managed-agent API with runtime provisioning |

-The six-invariant runtime stack.
-The human sets the authority envelope and can prompt the delegate directly; autonomous triggers — schedules, webhooks, API calls — wake the delegate within that envelope.
-OpenClaw carries work to Paperclip, which assigns it to a runtime engine.
-Any agent authorized by the envelope can call Paperclip's hiring API to expand the workforce.
-Swap any delegate, any manager, any engine, any trigger — the chain holds.
+The seven-invariant runtime stack.
+The human sets the authority envelope and can prompt the delegate directly; the nervous system wakes the delegate within that envelope.
+OpenClaw carries work to Paperclip, which hires, assigns, and governs Workers on the appropriate runtime engine.
+Workers read from and write to the System of Record via MCP.
+Any agent authorized by the envelope can call Paperclip to expand the workforce.
+Swap any delegate, any management layer, any engine, any event substrate, any store — the chain holds.

 The structural diagram shows the layers.
 The trace below shows them in motion — one customer, one missing capability, one new AI Worker manufactured on the spot.

 A worked trace.
 A customer writes in Bahasa Indonesia.
 No AI Worker on the roster speaks it.
 Paperclip sees the capability gap and, within the authority envelope, calls its own hiring API.
 A new Bahasa-speaking AI Worker is manufactured and deployed.
-It reads the message, composes a reply, and hands it back through OpenClaw to the customer.
+It reads customer context from the System of Record, composes a reply, writes the interaction log back, and hands the reply through OpenClaw to the customer.
 No human was woken.
-The new AI Worker stays on the roster.
+The new AI Worker stays on the roster — and the interaction is now part of the company's authoritative state.

 What Is Stable vs. What Will Change